 {B\arabic{theorem}} {B\arabic{proposition}} {B\arabic{lemma}} {B\arabic{corollary}} {B\arabic{definition}} {B\arabic{assumption}} {B\arabic{remark}} {B\arabic{table}} {B\arabic{figure}} {B\arabic{equation}}

-This appendix details the construction and validation of our bilateral geopolitical alignment measure.
-Building on \citet{fan2025geopoliticalgrowth} and \citet{fan2025geopolitics}, we employ large language models to compile comprehensive event data across all country pairs from 1950–2024.
-Section~\ref{app:event_collection} describes bilateral political event compilation and classification.
-Section~\ref{ss:measuring_alignment} explains the construction of dynamic geopolitical scores.
-Sections~\ref{app:validation} and \ref{app:stat_validation} provide validation through case studies and statistical tests demonstrating the measure's ability to capture major international relations episodes and its economic relevance.
+This appendix details the construction and assessment of our bilateral geopolitical alignment measure.
+Using the event-based measurement framework of \citet{fan2026measuringgeopoliticalalignmenteconomic}, we compile an event database across all country pairs from 1950--2024 using large language models.
+Section~\ref{app:event_categories} presents the full taxonomy of event categories.
+Section~\ref{app:event_collection} describes event compilation and classification.
+Section~\ref{app:model_robustness} examines robustness to the choice of LLM.
+Section~\ref{app:validation} reports case-study assessments.
+Section~\ref{app:evo_geo_alignment} documents the evolution of geopolitical event scores globally.
+Section~\ref{app:llm_prompt} documents the LLM prompt design.